 Accidental ingestion of the material may be harmful; animal experiments indicate that ingestion of less than 150 gram may be fatal or may produce serious damage to the health of the individual.
-Probable lethal dose of thiocyanate (rhodanate), in man, is between 15 and 30 gm (ingested at one time).
-Several acute fatalities are recorded with death coming in 10 to 48 hours.
-Large overdoses induce vomiting, extreme cerebral excitement, delirium, convulsions and spasticity of the extensor muscles leading to seizure (opisthotonus).

 EYE

 Although the material is not thought to be an irritant, direct contact with the eye may cause transient discomfort characterized by tearing or conjunctival redness (as with windburn).
 Slight abrasive damage may also result.
 The material may produce foreign body irritation in certain individuals.